 LinkedIn for Financial Advisors: How to Attract High-Net-Worth Clients

 Cold calls are dying.
 Seminar attendance is shrinking.
-Referrals still work, but they are unpredictable.
+Referrals still work, but they are unpredictable and impossible to scale on demand.

 Why LinkedIn Is Built for Financial Advisors